 Camera with zoom

 Tropical strength mozzie repellent

 Remember: not all countries show as much skin as Western countries.
-Pants and skirts below the knee are recommended, as are tops that cover the shoulders or a shawl to cover up with.
+Having at least one pair of pants or a below the knee skirt is recommended, as is a top that covers the shoulders or a shawl to cover up with.

 Take clothes that are good for layering

 Have some thermal layers

 Pack your toiletries in a plastic bag in case there are any leakages.
 Zip lock bags within a toiletry bag are also a good idea